Whoaa512/starred/README.md

 - [opendatadiscovery/odd-platform](https://github.com/opendatadiscovery/odd-platform) - First open-source data discovery and observability platform.
 We make a life for data practitioners easy so you can focus on your business.
 - [vmware/differential-datalog](https://github.com/vmware/differential-datalog) - DDlog is a programming language for incremental computation.
 It is well suited for writing programs that continuously update their output in response to input changes.
 A DDlog programmer does not writ
 - [runsidekick/sidekick](https://github.com/runsidekick/sidekick) - Sidekick is no longer in service
 - [theonedev/onedev](https://github.com/theonedev/onedev) - Git Server with CI/CD, Kanban, and Packages.
-Ultra Easy to Set Up and Maintain.
+Seamless integration.
+Unparalleled experience.
 - [JetBrains/commit-status-publisher](https://github.com/JetBrains/commit-status-publisher) - TeamCity commit status publisher
 - [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.
 - [apache/seatunnel](https://github.com/apache/seatunnel) - SeaTunnel is a next-generation super high-performance, distributed, massive data integration tool.